 Influencing And Advocacy

-One of the GNC strategic priorities is to influence and advocate for improved, integrated and coordinated nutrition response during humanitarian crises
+The GNC influences and advocates for an improved, integrated and coordinated nutrition response during humanitarian crises.

 External Engagement

-To help deliver the GNC priorities, we are committed to engage collectively and individually with a range of external stakeholders to commit to working together in all relevant phases of the Humanitarian Programme Cycle and humanitarian-development nexus to ensure improved coordination
+To help deliver the GNC priorities, we are committed to engage collectively and individually with a range of external stakeholders to work together in all relevant phases of the Humanitarian Programme Cycle and humanitarian-development nexus to ensure improved coordination.

 Subscribe